 Save Money by Increasing Attic Insulation in Hilton Head Island

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. lack enough insulation.
-If every home in the country was suitably insulated to modern building code, the Boston University School of Public Health determined it would reduce electric consumption by 37 billion kilowatts.
+If every home in the country was properly insulated to modern building code, the Boston University School of Public Health determined it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Insulation?